keinwort/dc3dd-starter/README.md

 4d. the correct rights for the files, you may do it more strict if you like
 ~# chmod 755 /opt/desinfect && chmod 755 /opt/desinfect/*

+4e. start the script with the "SH-File"
+~# sudo /opt/desinfect/dc3dd-starter.sh

 5.)
 Why this project?
 need to delete a lot of old IDE-Harddisks(PATA)